Rodentman87/dinoql/Schema.md

 - float
 - boolean

-These can be extended to include more types, with any new types beign able to specify a fallback type.
+These can be extended to include more types, with any new types being able to specify a fallback type.
 For example, if you wanted to add a new type called `DateTime`, you could add it to the schema like so:

 ```
 scalar DateTime string;